Skip to content

 Those further changes would make a good exercise for interested readers.

-All details of the Gravel control system can be found in the StateWORKS project Gravel on our web site.
+All details of the Gravel control system can be found in the StateWORKS project Gravel on our website.
 The results can be tested using SWLab and SWMon.
-All case studies and tools may be downloaded from www.stateworks.com.
+All case studies and tools are available for download.

 Conclusions